bjwbell/gensimd/examples/sse2_example/README.md

 ./sse2_example
 ```

-**This example is only available on the amd64/x86_64 platform, building and running it on any other platforms is unsupported and will give errors.**
+**This example is only available on amd64/x86_64, other platforms are unsupported.**